 - $4 million - $1 million = $3 million pre-money valuation

 But if you want that investor to double their investment, the formula collapses.
-Maybe they really like you and want to invest $2-$3 million.
-Not only will they not ask for 50% or 75% of your company, they shouldn’t even accept it.
+Maybe they really like your startup and want to invest $2-$3 million.
+Not only will they not ask for 50% or 75% of your startup, but they also shouldn’t even accept it.

 There are two variables in startup investing: investment capital and equity.
 And there are two broad categorizations of investors: angels and venture capitalists.

 Angel investors are using their own money to write smaller checks.
 If you’re raising $1 million, an angel may or may not have it.
 They may not be overly flexible here.
 But the other side of the coin, equity, is where they can be flexible.
 They might only have $50,000 or $100,000, but they can be flexible in the amount of equity they take because they’re not accountable to anyone.

 If they believe in you and it makes sense to them, you may be able to negotiate it down.
 Granted, some angels are committed to a specific equity strategy and won’t budge.
 But it’s worth finding out.
 The takeaway: Angel investors can be flexible on equity, but have limited capital.